 The Superdog service dog training program is based on having a relationship with your dog, not on rewards or punishments.

 It is always good to cover your bases.

 Amazing behavioral results regardless of size and age.
 Most any dog can complete Service Dog Training with the right professional.
 We can definitely help you with .

-Superdog offers Public Access Service Dog Training.
-Our Service Dog Training School was created to provide Service Animals at a lower cost, and without clients having to wait 2 to 5 years to get their service dog.
+Superdog’s Service Dog School of America offers Public Access service dog training.
+Our Service Dog Training School was created to provide Service Animals at a lower cost, and without clients having to wait 2 to 7 years to get their service dog.